awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

   + You can't change an encrypted DB cluster into an unencrypted DB cluster\.
   + You can't change a blue environment DB cluster to a higher engine version than its corresponding green environment DB cluster\.
   + The resources in the blue environment and green environment must be in the same AWS account\.
+  + During switchover, the blue DB cluster can't be the target of external replication\.